neigeouille/TVVS-group6-assignements/Assignements/mutation/report.md

 ![img](img/projectclass.PNG)

-The functions were we could'nt KILL the mutation are _setSecondsOverall()_, _setSecondsToday()_, _adjustSecondsToday()_.
+The functions where we couldn't KILL the mutation are _setSecondsOverall()_, _setSecondsToday()_, _adjustSecondsToday()_.
 The main problem was their `if` condition.
 Our tests KILLED the `negated conditional` but SURVIVED the `boundary change`.
 We didn't find a way to reinforced our tests in order to kill that mutation.

 ![img](img/notkilledfunctions.PNG)

 # Equivalent Mutants

-So after having this problem with the `if` conditions we came to the conclusion that these mutations were __equivalent mutants__.
+After having this problem with the `if` conditions we came to the conclusion that these mutations were __equivalent mutants__.
-Even with the lowest diference between the value sented (/ compared to the boundary) and the boundary we can't assure that the mutatuon will be KILLED.
+Even with the lowest difference between the values entered (/ compared to the boundary) and the boundary we can't KILL the mutation.

 # Test Cases